rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 Within a pod, each container has a different port.

-Pods are replicated across several nodes.
+> Pods are replicated across several nodes.

-Kubernetes is written in Go language, so it can run on Windows, Linux, and MacOS (the need to install a JVM).
+Kubernetes is written in the Go language, so it can run on Windows, Linux, and MacOS (the need to install a JVM).

 <a target="_blank" title="from Yongbok Kim (who writes in Korean)" href="https://user-images.githubusercontent.com/300046/33525757-6fcd2624-d7f3-11e7-9745-79ce5f9600e9.jpg">